TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/-setup/Index.rst

 overriding value will overrule it.
 The default values are used for new users or if the setup is re-initialized.

-NOTICE: If you have first set a value (by override e.g.) and then REMOVE that value from being set, the value is NOT restored to the original default but is kept at the current value!
+**Note:** If you have first set a value (by override e.g.) and then *remove* that value from being set, the value is **not** restored to the original default but is kept at the current value!
 Therefore setting a value and later removing that value would require the users preferences to be reset (you can do that from the Install Tool > Database Analyser > Reset user preferences) OR better, don't remove the value, just change the value of it! (e.g. to a blank string if you